electricimp/Usb/README.md

 ## USB.Host

-The USB.Host class wraps the `hardware.usb`.
-It has methods to subsicribe to events and register drivers (see [USB.DriverBase](#USBDriver) for more details on USB drivers).
+The USB.Host class has methods to subsicribe to events and register drivers (see [USB.DriverBase](#USBDriver) for more details on USB drivers).

 ### Class Usage